afni/afni/doc/afni_sphinx/template_atlas/howto.rst

 In the same file, you may also add a definition for a new template and transformations from or to this space from any other defined template spaces.
-The template definition isn't strictly required yet, but will likely be used in future versions of programs like @auto_tlrc.
+The template definition isn't strictly required yet, but will likely be used in future versions of programs like ``@auto_tlrc``.
 The transformations are a little more complicated to describe, but these transformations provide a connection between a pair of spaces so that AFNI knows how to use atlases made in one space with a dataset that is in another space.

 If you want to use the TLRC or MNI_ANAT atlases that come with AFNI, and your data is not in either of these spaces, you can define that transformation in the same file.
 There will be another page describing the different ways to define these transformations, but look at the existing AFNI_atlas_spaces.niml file for reference.

 .. _tempatl_howto_add_default_list: